jmrocco/ecoSphere/README.md

 This application was written and tested in [Corona SDK](https://coronalabs.com/) using Lua.

-Andriod users have the ability to download this app onto their photo for testing.

 NOTE: Please make sure to change the view to IPhoneX, resolution is based on that format.

 ## Information